The Stadium Shop Era and Limited Revenue Structure

 Merchandise Revenue Structure and Future Outlook

 Currently, NPB's merchandise business has grown to account for 15% to 20% of team revenue, becoming the third revenue pillar after broadcasting rights and ticket sales.
 The Hiroshima Toyo Carp in particular reportedly exceeds 5 billion yen in annual merchandise sales, symbolizing the importance of product sales in team management.
+The Hanshin Tigers' economic impact in championship years is estimated at 100 billion yen, with merchandise sales comprising a significant portion.
 Future growth areas of note include NFT and digital merchandise development.
 While NFT trading cards created a temporary boom in MLB, NPB is also exploring possibilities for player digital collectibles and virtual goods.
 Cross-border e-commerce for overseas fans is also an untapped market.
 With international interest in Japanese baseball rising due to the Shohei Ohtani effect, overseas sales of NPB merchandise hold significant growth potential.
+Subscription-based merchandise services are also emerging as a new trend.
+Monthly box services delivering exclusive merchandise are promising as a means of maintaining fan engagement while securing stable revenue.
 The merchandise business will likely become increasingly important as a means of directly monetizing teams' brand power.